ssimplexity/CS492_spring2024/README.md

 NEWS
 ---------------------
 - 7 March: Handwritten slides for lectures Week 1 and 2 are on KLMS.
+Lecture Note of Kernelization Part I is available now.

 LOGISTICS
 ---------------------